holographicSol/pyportplexed/README.md

 you will not be using them for even around a second.
 Then make more when you need them again.

-The daemons are networked I/O devices with infiite power thanks and due to eval().
+The daemons are networked I/O devices with infinite power thanks and due to eval().